(Last updated: 3/9/2021)

-If you’re hoping to conceive after the age of 40, all is not lost.
-While it is generally more challenging to become pregnant later in life, it is possible to carry a baby to term.
+Conceiving after the age of 40 becomes more difficult with age, but all is not lost.
+While it is generally more challenging to become pregnant later in life, it is possible for many women in their 40s to get pregnant to carry a baby to term.
 In the end, proactive efforts that you take can ease the way to conception and benefit the health of your unborn child as well.
-Take advantage of ten tips to improve egg quality after 40.
+Take advantage of these ten tips to improve egg quality after 40.

 1. Consult a fertility specialist with experience with women over 40.